foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab5.rst

 1. Find a LED, connect the LED anode pin to **ARDUINO_PIN_0**, connect the LED cathode pin to **GND** of |iotdk|.

-2. Connect the USB cable to the USB data port of |iotdk| and the PC.
+2. Connect the USB cable to the USB data port of |iotdk| and the computer.

-3. Compile and run the ``embarc_osp/arc_labs/lab5_iotdk`` example with the following cmds.
+3. Compile and run the ``embarc_osp/arc_labs/lab5_iotdk`` example with the following commands:

 .. code-block:: console